GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

 [GitKraken]: https://www.gitkraken.com/
 [Github]: https://github.com/

-## Git guidelines
+## Git Guidelines

 - Do not commit directly to `main`.
 - To support bisecting, do not merge WIP commits that break the build.
   On topic branches, squash commits as needed before merging, but only to reduce excessive small commits; the development history of topic branches should be preserved as much as is reasonable.
-Use your best judgement.
+Use your best judgment.
 Ask a git expert for advise if you are stuck more than 10 minutes.
 - Write short, useful commit messages with a consistent style.
 Follow these [seven rules][], with the amendment that on this project, we